honey616/PersonaRAG-Conversation-Analysis/README.md

 Messages are processed chronologically.

-SentenceTransformer (all-MiniLM-L6-v2) embeddings are generated.

-Cosine similarity is used to detect topic changes.
+SentenceTransformer (`all-MiniLM-L6-v2`) embeddings are generated and cosine similarity is used to detect topic changes.

 Whenever similarity falls below a threshold:

-* New topic checkpoint is created
+* A new topic checkpoint is created
 * Message range is stored
 * Topic summary is generated